influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withMinTime(minTime)
 ```

-MinTime for Thanos sidecar to be configured with.
+"MinTime for Thanos sidecar to be configured with.
 Option can be a constant time in RFC3339 format or time duration relative to current time, such as -1d or 2h45m.
-Valid duration units are ms, s, m, h, d, w, y.
+Valid duration units are ms, s, m, h, d, w, y."

 ### fn spec.thanos.withObjectStorageConfigFile